-Given the expansive scope of the report, we have focused the report around four key areas: governments declaring health emergencies, regulators collaborating with companies, regulatory agencies collaborating across borders, and companies collaborating with each other.
+Given the expansive scope of the report, we have focussed the report around four key areas: governments declaring health emergencies, regulators collaborating with companies, regulatory agencies collaborating across borders and companies collaborating with each other.

-While digitalization of processes, transactions, and relationships had been underway for some time, pandemic-related developments and restrictions surely accelerated this trend.
-Organizations in all locations studied moved rapidly to technology-enabled work from home (WFH), digital communication, and digitalization for monitoring of clinical trials.
+While digitalisation of processes, transactions and relationships had been underway for some time, pandemic-related developments and restrictions surely accelerated this trend.
+Organisations in all locations studied moved rapidly to technology-enabled work from home (WFH), digital communication and digitalisation for monitoring of clinical trials.
 As our report notes, while technology brought positive impacts, it also presented new risks.
 The downsides included lines between work and home activities being blurred, long hours in front of computers reducing movement and impacting health, and heightened exposure to fraud and digital breaches—impacts which should be examined and more deeply understood.

 Read the report to explore more examples.

 • Regulatory modifications by US regulators triggered enhanced responses to the pandemic, such as relaxing clinical trial application (CTA) provisions to accelerate the administrative process.1

 • Unlike ever before, several large pharmaceutical companies, including Eli Lilly, Novartis, Gilead and AstraZeneca, formed a group called COVID R&D to share knowledge and resources.2

 • In January 2020, the genome sequence of the virus was isolated in China and Chinese regulators soon shared the research results with the WHO for global research purposes.3

 • Manufacturers and distributors collaborated with Central and provincial governments on volume-based procurement (VBP) of drugs that have passed their patent protection period.